GPUOpen-Tools/gpu_performance_api/BUILD.md

  * For 32-bit builds, install the multilib packages: sudo apt-get install gcc-multilib g++-multilib

 ##### Build Instructions
- * cd into the Build\Linux directory
+ * cd into the Build/Linux directory
  * Execute `./build.sh`
    * By default this performs a from-scratch build of the release versions of GPUPerfAPI, both 32-bit and 64-bit binaries.
  * The following arguments can be passed to build.sh to alter the build: